 Field-hunting tip

-Look in metamorphosed sedimentary ore deposits country — that is the host setting where mcgillite typically forms.
+Look in metamorphosed sedimentary ore deposits country, the host setting where mcgillite typically forms.
 If you start seeing calcite, sphalerite, galena in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.